-In part 2 a - a multiple choice question where candidates had to identify which one a sole trade would have.
-Over four fifth of the cohort gained the mark available.
+In part 2 a - a multiple choice question where candidates had to identify which one the customer would pay for a car bought from India in Euros.
+Nearly four fifth of the cohort gained the mark available.

-In part 2 b - a multiple choice question where candidates had to calculate the number of customers that use their mobile phones to order products.
+In part 2 b - a multiple choice question where candidates had to identify which type of business would give permission to another to use it name and products.
 This proved to be a well answered question with nearly the whole cohort gaining the mark available.
-Perhaps because it was a topic they are extremely familiar with.
+Perhaps because it was a topic, they are extremely familiar with.

-In part 2 c (i) - candidates had to look at figure 1 and then identify which the lowest euro exchange rate.
-The majority of candidates were able to choose the correct group with four fifths gaining the mark available.
+In part 2 c (i) - candidates had to look at figure 1 and then identify which insurance company offered the lowest amount for lost luggage.
+Nearly all of candidates were able to choose the correct insurance company gaining the mark available.

-In part 2 c (ii) - again candidates had to refer to figure 1 and identify the lowest cost for standard delivery.
-The majority gained the mark available.
+In part 2 c (ii) - again candidates had to refer to figure 1 and identify the highest amount of medical cover on offer, and again the majority of candidates gained the mark available.

-In part 2 d - a define question where candidates were asked to define the term voluntary chain.
-Nearly three quarters of the candidates did not gain the mark for this question.
-Again, candidates are encouraged not to use the words in the question when giving a definition as it does not always show a true definition of the term.
-A common response was that retailers buy from wholesalers, which is correct but does not define a voluntary chain.
+In part 2 d - a define question where candidates were asked to multinational.
+Nearly three quarters of the candidates gained the mark for this question.
+Again, candidates are encouraged not to use the words in the question when giving a definition as it does not always show a true definition of the term/word/phrase.

-In part 2 e - this question was an 'explain' hence candidates did not need to put it in context.
-The majority of candidates were not able to gain marks on this question, with over half of the cohort gaining the full marks available, justifying why own label products are sold by a business.
+In part 2 e - this question was an 'explain' hence candidates did not need to put it in context, only using knowledge to answer the question.
+Nearly three quarters of candidates did not gain any marks on this question.
+The question on the importance of the principle of insurable interest.
+Showing that candidates either did not understand the question or had not covered the topic.

-In part 2 f - nearly three quarters of the cohort did not gain a mark on this question.
+In part 2 f - nearly a third of the cohort did not gain a mark on this question.
 As it was another 'explain' question candidates did not have to put it in context.
-From the responses candidates did not understand why insurance companies actually pool the risks of insuring customers.
-Again, the question asked for one benefit.
+From the responses candidates did not understand what the function of the wholesaler of breaking bulk.
 It is important that candidates do read the question carefully to ensure they know exactly what they are answering.
+There were varied responses to this question and some candidates confused the manufacturer with the wholesaler.

 In part 2 g - again this is a question that is marked by levels.
-Candidates had to choose between the two options of either taking on additional partners or expanding by opening more franchises.
+Candidates had to choose between the two options of either reducing the costs of buying components from around the world or reducing the number of Nissan car showrooms.
 Most candidates understood that they had to justify why they had chosen which option.
 However, a large number of candidates gave very detailed descriptions of the two options, which was knowledge and therefore they did not gain any marks, this accounted for a tenth of the cohort who gained no marks.
 This was also a question where a number of candidates continued on an additional sheet.
-Perhaps if they had not included detailed descriptions of the two options, they would probably have answered the question in the space provided.
+Perhaps if they had not included details descriptions of the two options, they would probably have answered the question in the space provided.
 Some candidates made some very valid comments, but then did not develop them to gain the analyse and evaluate marks available.
-Three quarters of the cohort gained a Level 2 mark showing sound application of knowledge and understanding.
+Just over a third of the candidates gained a Level 1 mark, and nearly two fifths of the cohort gained a Level 2 mark showing sound application of knowledge and understanding.

-Section B
+SECTION B

-In part 3 a - another multiple choice question where the majority of the candidates gained the mark for a description of a department store.
+In part 3 a - another multiple-choice question where the majority of the candidates gained the mark for identifying a feature of a hypermarket.